rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 - Implementing world navigation system.
 - Implementing rudimentary CLI graphics (for debugging and some future use).

-Main features of reported (pre-alpha) version are:
+Main features of the reported (pre-alpha) version are:

 - Ability to generate and explore one or many worlds (see previous news).